AlexanderMonneret/Xtrinsic/README.md

 ## MVP Components and features checklist:
 ### on The Watch Side:
-- [ x ]  WearOS3 Device for data gathering
+- [x]  WearOS3 Device for data gathering
--[x] Syncing Data between watch and phone, done using Google Health API (no need for extra WearableApp).
+- [x] Syncing Data between watch and phone, done using Google Health API (no need for extra WearableApp).
 ### On The Phone Side:
--[x] Phone App with Graphs, Buttons and placeholders to present our Idea.
+- [x] Phone App with Graphs, Buttons and placeholders to present our Idea.
--[x] Phone UI, done using Flutter.
+- [x] Phone UI, done using Flutter.
--[x] Backend for a button to send a text command to google Assisstant -[x] Smart devices management: managed by Google home and triggered by google assisstant.
+- [x] Backend for a button to send a text command to google Assisstant
+- [x] Smart devices management: managed by Google home and triggered by google assisstant.
--[x] trigger simulator button: a button that would simulate how the app would function after all the features are implemented (for presenting and debugging )
+- [x] trigger simulator button: a button that would simulate how the app would function after all the features are implemented (for presenting and debugging )
--[x] develope algorithms for mental health and behavior therapy (long sitting sessions, Stress detection, Nightmare detection)
+- [x] develope algorithms for mental health and behavior therapy (long sitting sessions, Stress detection, Nightmare detection)
 ### TODO (With Google Mentorship)
--[] integrate the developed algorithms in the app
+- [ ] integrate the developed algorithms in the app
--[] convert the TensorFlow model to TensorFlow light -[] add firebase database for storing data
+- [ ] convert the TensorFlow model to TensorFlow light
+- [ ] add firebase database for storing data
--[] fetch the data on the PHone from the Google Health API
+- [ ] fetch the data on the PHone from the Google Health API

 ## Using the Mobile Application